 Taxi and dinner reimbursements

-- Work hours can be pretty long in Singapore and it is quite usual for employers to reimburse the costs of dinner and transport when an employee works more than three hours of overtime on a given day.
-Overtime pay is not mandatory for employees earning less than $2,500 per month.
+- Work hours can be pretty long in Singapore, and it is quite usual for employers to reimburse the costs of dinner and transport when an employee works more than three hours of overtime on a given day.
+Overtime pay is not mandatory for employees earning less than $2,500 monthly.